telosnetwork/telos-docs/docs/zero/about/network_peer_protocol.md

 ### 2.3.
 Net Plugin

-The Net Plugin defines the actual peer to peer communication messages between the EOSIO nodes.
+The Net Plugin defines the actual peer to peer communication messages between the Antelope nodes.
 The main goal of the Net Plugin is to sync valid blocks upon request and to forward valid transactions invariably.
 To that end, the Net Plugin delegates functionality to the following components:

 * **Sync Manager**: maintains the block syncing state of the node with respect to its peers.
 * **Dispatch Manager**: maintains the list of blocks and transactions sent by the node.